meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

 **Neeko** stands out as the worst unit amongst my most played units with an average placement of 5.16.

 **Neeko** is commonly played in Heavenly boards.
-In the heavenly trait, each heavenly unit gives different stat bonuses.
-Her bonus is flat hp, which is worse than other Heavenly bonuses such as additional resistances and attack speed, as flat hp is far less valuable later into the game.
+Each heavenly unit gives different stat bonuses.
+Her bonus is flat hp, which is less valuable than other Heavenly bonuses such as additional resistances and attack speed later into the game.

 Having Neeko on my board is a likely indicator that:
-1. I do not have **Wukong**, a powerful 5-cost heavenly unit that would adequately replace Neeko and has a more powerful stat bonus (omnivamp)
+1. I do not have **Wukong**, a powerful 5-cost heavenly unit that would adequately replace Neeko and has a more valuable heavenly bonus (omnivamp)
-2. In games where I died early because of a weak board / tempo etc., I am more likely to not have Wukong, a 5-cost unit.
+2. In heavenly games where I died early because I did not play well, I am more likely to not have Wukong, a 5-cost unit which shows up later.

 ---